GaetanLepage/phd-manuscript/sections/5_rl/3_method/0_index.typ

 @algo:rl:wer_map describes the algorithm used to compute those #acr("WER") maps.
 #draft[
+  - Say that we compute maps for a few starting positions
-  give numbers on compute time
+  - give numbers on compute time
 ]